 Start Learning French

 Justin and I both did Rosetta Stone French before and during our stay in France.
 Justin really went all in and listened to it in the car and through headphones while he worked out.
 He improved immensely.
 When we moved, I felt like I would benefit by taking a course and I enrolled in a beginning French class at Alliance Française.
-We both found that meeting and becoming friends with French people and forcing ourselves to speak French with them was by far the most affective way to learn the language, even if it meant bumbling our way through and making mistakes.
+We both found that meeting and becoming friends with French people and forcing ourselves to speak French with them was by far the most effective way to learn the language, even if it meant bumbling our way through and making mistakes.

 Take Note of Visa Stay Requirements While You’re Abroad

-During its period of validity, the long-stay visa is equivalent to a Schengen visa, allowing you to move around and stay in the Schengen Area outside France for periods not exceeding 90 days over any period of 180 consecutive days.
+During its period of validity, the long-stay visa is equivalent to a Schengen Visa, allowing you to move around and stay in the Schengen Area outside France for periods not exceeding 90 days over any period of 180 consecutive days.
 In order to extend your stay beyond the period of validity of your visa, you must apply for a residence permit at a prefecture in Paris.